Shrugsy/react-redux-example/README.md

 );
 ```

 **Actions** - Object with type of action and optional payload.
-Describes an *intention* to mutate the state
+Describes an *intention* to mutate the state.
 ``` javascript
 // src/actions/index.js
 export const increment = (num) => {